8.1. Tracking and Deployment Strategies

 kubectl describe deployment simple-example

-You can see in the command output, the number of replicas didn’t changed and remains to one.
+You can see in the command output, the number of replicas didn’t changed and remains one.

 NAME READY UP-TO-DATE AVAILABLE AGE